Hey Hey, It’s Pip Rae.

 Many perpetrators feel shame, guilt, humiliation and embarrassment – and consequently face a process that will hold them accountable for their behaviour.

-The debate as to whether Apprehended Violence Orders help, harm or hinder the intervention of intimate partner and family violence continues and Australian families are in a crisis of still loving and protecting their own, whilst stopping the violence and abuse in their relationships.
+The debate as to whether Apprehended Violence Orders help, harm or hinder the intervention of intimate partner and family violence continues, and Australian families are in a crisis of still loving and protecting the perpetrator, whilst stopping the violence and abuse in their relationships.

 In my role I sit between the Police and Lawyers, Counsellors and Social Workers, research and policy providing the information, education, experience and advisory needed to enable others to become empowered, so they can navigate the justice system and away from conflict.
 In particular I support those in the unfair world of AVO’s.
 Poorly investigated if at all, applications leave victims and perpetrators feeling vulnerable.